ctessum/inmap_run_example/README.md

 ## Editing

-The docker container should print out a web address you can visit in a browser, then go to the "work" subdirectory in the jupyter interface to the the workbook.
+The docker container should print out a web address you can visit in a browser, then go to the "work" subdirectory in the jupyter interface to view and edit the workbook.